-In fact, you'll likely spend a majority of your time within the confines of your squat rack during your workouts.
-Because you'll be spending so much time in the rack during your workouts, it's important that the rack is going to be versatile enough for all of the different movements you'll need it for while also allowing you to perform them safely.
+In fact, you’ll likely spend the majority of your time within the confines of your squat rack during your workouts.
+Because you’ll be spending so much time in the rack during your workouts, it’s important that you add a rack to your home that is going to be versatile enough for all of the different movements you’ll need it for while also allowing you to perform them safely.

 Training alone is something that can be very enjoyable, but also potentially dangerous.
-A squat rack needs the ability to catch the bar in case of failed reps on both the squat and bench press.
+If you’ll be training at home, you’re going to want a cage with the ability to catch the bar in case of failed reps on both the squat and bench press.
 A squat rack should also have a pull-up bar for more versatility.

 These are the budget racks we most often recommend.

-We did a review of the Titan T-3 comparing it to the best in class Rogue Fitness R-3, and it stood up in the comparison quite well, especially considering the price difference.
+We did Titan T-3 vs Rogue Fitness R-3 review, and it stood up in the comparison quite well, especially considering the price difference.

 In fact, it’s pretty safe to say that if Rogue offers a popular attachment, Titan already has it, or likely will in the future.
 For instance, do you want mono-lift arms, landmines, or pull-up bars?
 They’re all available here.